fredhutchio/r_machine_learning/class1.md

     - yardstick: measure the effectiveness of models using performance metrics
     - broom: convert the information in common statistical R objects into user-friendly predictable formats
     - dials: create and manage tuning parameters and parameter grids

-**Tidy tools are created specifically to support the human data analyst**
-- Focus on human centered design
-  - Consistancy is key to this - focus on making data structures and APIs consistant across packages
-    - API defines the external interface regardless of the internal workings
-  - Value consistancy over performance
-    - That means that other packages may run a little faster
-    - ideal for human analyst not necissarily software development

 **`Parsnip` standardizes the interface for fitting models**